sctg-development/vsixHarvester/README.md

 ## VSCode Extension Downloader in Rust

 This Rust program reads the `recommendations` array from an `extensions.json` file and downloads the corresponding VSIX packages for Visual Studio Code extensions.
-It mimics the functionality of the provided Python script but is implemented in Rust for performance and efficiency.

 ### Features